dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/mapping-configuration/_index.md

 ### Pending Reasons Mapping Table

 To add/edit pending reasons, in the list of Active Mappings select the "Pending Reasons” mapping table.
 Then click the “Add New Pending
 Reason” button.
-This particlar mapping table offers additional options that can be linked to each pending reason, including Facilities, Categories, Roles.
-Administrators have the flexibility to leave these fields blank - applying the pending reason universally - or specifcy particular options to tailor how the pending reason is applied.
+This particlar mapping table offers additional options that can be linked to each pending reason, including Facilities, Categories, and Roles.
+Administrators have the flexibility to leave these fields blank - applying the pending reason universally - or specify particular options to tailor how the pending reason is applied.

 A checkbox is displayed next to each pending reason, enabling users to associate a pending reason with a physician.
 Additionally, there is another checkbox to indicate if a date is required, when applicable.